Questions and answers on banknotes

 How long is a banknote used for before it is destroyed?

 In general, banknotes with greater values are in use for longer than those with smaller values.
 This can be put down to the way in which they are used: banknotes of a larger denomination are more often used for storing value, while notes of small denominations are primarily used as legal tender and therefore change hands much more frequently.
 The 200-franc and 100-franc notes are in circulation for four years on average, whereas the 50-franc, 20-franc and 10-franc notes already have to be replaced after two to three years.
 The 'life expectancy' of a 1000-franc note is more than ten years.
-In 2015, approximately 16.9% of the notes checked for authenticity and quality were destroyed, amounting to 70.8 million damaged or recalled banknotes.
+In 2016, approximately 38% of the notes checked for authenticity and quality were destroyed, amounting to 172.3 million damaged or recalled banknotes.
+This amount is higher than average and stems from the introduction of the new banknote series, and consequently the destruction of returned notes from the old series.
 Further information is available under Sorting and destruction.

 How can I avoid receiving counterfeit money?